 Instructions

-- In a large bowl combine the egg, milk, Worcestershire sauce, garlic, onion powder, salt and pepper together until combined.
+- In a large mixing bowl, combine the ground beef, egg, milk, Worcestershire sauce, minced garlic, onion powder, cayenne pepper, salt, and pepper.

 - Prep Time: 10